-When I turned 16, I attended Richmond Upon Thames College where I met Jo Caleb, Femi Temowo, Michael Olatuja and Jonathan Idiagbonya.
+When I turned 16, I attended Richmond Upon Thames College in Twickenham where I met Jo Caleb, Femi Temowo, Michael Olatuja and Jonathan Idiagbonya.
 They would rehearse jazz tunes in the music department and I would stay and listen to them play for hours.

 A few years later I began working in music getting Jo Caleb gigs at various venues in town like the 606 Club and the Jazz Cafe.
 I became quite good at booking gigs and eventually set up a music agency called Jazz Talent.